rklymentiev/py-for-neuro/chapters/chapter4.md

 ---
 title: 'Chapter 4: Data Visualization'
 description:
-  'Making plots from the raw data is powerful and somewhat underestimated tool that could give you a better understanding of what is going on in your data and some interesting insights.
+  'Making plots from the raw data is a powerful and somewhat underestimated tool that could give you a better understanding of what is going on in your data and some interesting insights.
 In this chapter we will look at the main plot types and how to create them in Python using Matplotlib and Seaborn packages.'
 prev: /chapter3
 next: /chapter5
 type: chapter